dl4se/DL4SE_2020/README.md

 #### Pipeline

-In order to pre-train and then finetune a [T5 small](https://github.com/google-research/text-to-text-transfer-transformer) we need a new sentencepiece model to accomodate the expanded vocabulary given by the java programming language,  abstracted java tokens and tecnical natural language.
+In order to pre-train and then finetune a [T5 small](https://github.com/google-research/text-to-text-transfer-transformer) small model, we need a new sentencepiece model to accommodate the expanded vocabulary given by the java programming language, abstracted java tokens, and technical natural language.

 *  ##### How to train a new <a href='https://github.com/google/sentencepiece/blob/master/python/README.md'>SPmodel</a>